awsdocs/iam-user-guide/doc_source/getting-started_how-users-sign-in.md

 ## Logging Sign\-In Details in CloudTrail<a name="console_signin-cloudtrail"></a>

-If you enable CloudTrail to log sign\-in events to your logs, you need to be aware of how CloudTrail chooses where to log the events\.
+If you enable CloudTrail to log sign\-in events, you must understand how CloudTrail logs the events\.
-+ If your users sign\-in directly to a console, they are redirected to either a global or a regional sign\-in endpoint, based on whether the selected service console supports regions\.
-For example, the main console home page supports regions, so if you sign in to the following URL:
++ If your users sign in directly to a console, they are redirected to either a global or a regional sign\-in endpoint\.
+This redirection is based on whether the selected service console supports regions\.
+For example, the main console home page supports regions, so if you sign in to the following URL, you are redirected to a ''default" regional sign\-in endpoint `https://us-east-1.signin.aws.amazon.com`\.

   ```
   https://alias.signin.aws.amazon.com/console
   ```

-  you are redirected to a ''default" regional sign\-in endpoint `https://us-east-1.signin.aws.amazon.com`, resulting in a regional CloudTrail log entry in that region's log:
+  This results in a regional CloudTrail log entry in that region's log\.

-  On the other hand, the Amazon S3 console does not support regions, so if you sign in to the following URL
+  The console for some services, such as Amazon S3, do not support regions\.
+This means that if you sign in to that service using the following URL, AWS redirects you to the global sign\-in endpoint at `https://signin.aws.amazon.com`\.

   ```
   https://alias.signin.aws.amazon.com/console/s3
   ```

-  AWS redirects you to the global sign\-in endpoint at `https://signin.aws.amazon.com`, resulting in a global CloudTrail log entry\.
+  This results in a global CloudTrail log entry\.
-+ You can manually request a certain regional sign\-in endpoint by signing in to the region\-enabled main console home page using a URL syntax like the following:
++ You can manually request a specific regional sign\-in endpoint by signing in to the region\-enabled main console home page\.
+To do this, use a URL like the following example:

   ```
   https://alias.signin.aws.amazon.com/console?region=ap-southeast-1
   ```

-  AWS redirects you to the `ap-southeast-1` regional sign\-in endpoint and results in a CloudTrail log event in that region\.
+  AWS then redirects you to the `ap-southeast-1` regional sign\-in endpoint\.
+This results in a regional CloudTrail log entry in that region's log\.

 For more information about CloudTrail and IAM, see [Logging IAM Events with AWS CloudTrail ](https://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html)\.

-If users need programmatic access to work with your account, you can create an access key pair \(an access key ID and a secret access key\) for each user, as described in [Managing Access Keys \(Console\)](id_credentials_access-keys.md#Using_CreateAccessKey)\.
+If users in your account need programmatic access, you can create an access key pair \(an access key ID and a secret access key\) for each user\.
+For more information, see [Managing Access Keys \(Console\)](id_credentials_access-keys.md#Using_CreateAccessKey)\.